funktor/funktor.github.io/_posts/2026-03-12-cuda-gemms.markdown

 <br/><br/>
 In order to work with `float4` vectorization the x-dimension for each block of thread is reduced by a factor of 4 from the previous kernel i.e. instead of each thread computing `4x4=16` elements of the output matrix, now each each thread computes `4x4x4=64` elements.
 <br/><br/>
 Note that having many threads per block is not always good because GPU has what is known as the `occupancy problem`.
 Basically the resources such as number of registers, number of warps that can be simulataneously scheduled, maximum shared memory per block, maximum registers per thread are limited.
-When number of threads are higher, it can lead to smaller concurrency due to exceeding number of registers per thread or shared mempry size etc. So often you would see that lesser number of threads perform better than more number of threads.<br/><br/>
+When number of threads are higher, it can lead to smaller concurrency due to exceeding number of registers per thread or shared memory size etc. So often you would see that lesser number of threads perform better than more number of threads.<br/><br/>
 Note that the shared memory addresses needs to be 16 byte or 128-bit aligned using `alignas(16)`.
 <br/><br/>
 Time taken to multiply two 4096x4096 matrices is around `15.1583 ms`.